ThoughtWorks-DPS/lab-service-op-connect-server/README.md

 </div>
 <br />

-# Note for usage of 1Password Connect in the DI Platform Starter Kit

-It is unlikely when deploying the DI Platform Starter Kit at a client site, that they will be utilizing 1Password as their secrets manager. `op-connect-server` is used as an example, and to satisfy our current requirements for secrets management.
-This should highlight how the separate repositories inside the DI PSK can be used together, but components such as secrets management, would need to be swapped out for something else.

 ## A bit of history and context

-Secrethub has been used for a couple years in the DPS lab work.
-This is because, while it does have an excellent security model, more importantly:
+Secrethub has been used for a couple years in the EMPC Platform Starter Kit lab work.
+While it does have an excellent security model, more importantly:

 - It was a saas
-- Supports machine account access using a single, easily rotated token
+- Supports machine account access using a secure, easily rotated token
-- Easily customized service account access permissions
+- Customizable, RBAC service account access permissions
 - CLI interface tuned for pipeline access (shell and template injection)
-- All of which means nearly no overhead to maintain and no bootstrapping required for greefield projects
+- All of which means nearly no overhead to maintain and no bootstrapping required for greenfield projects

-Last year 1password purchased Secrethub and began the process of integrating the functionality into 1password itself.
+1password purchased Secrethub and began the process of integrating Secrethub functionality into the 1password SaaS.
 This has been an interesting process and is not yet fully complete.
-There are some significant differences in the initial release.
-And it isn't clear yet whether these differences are an intermediate step or part of a new product vision.
+There are some important differences in the initial releases.
+It isn't clear yet whether these differences are an intermediate step or part of a new product vision.

-We do have a license for a component currently required for using the service in a pipeline in the manner we prefer.
+Currently the 1password Secrets Automation workflow service is required for using the service in a pipeline in the desired manner.

-Our secrets live in the "teams" 1password SaaS location, however you cannot pull them directly from there using any form of machine flow yet.
-Instead, you must deploy your own instance of a combination datasync and 1password api service released by 1password.
+Our secrets are maintained in the "teams" 1password SaaS storage, however you cannot pull them directly from there using any form of machine authorization flow yet.
+Instead, you must deploy your own instance of a combination datasync and 1password api service.

 From the 1password website interface you can generate a unique credential file used by the datasync service to enble it to pull a continuously updated copy of the cloud-stored secrets into it's runtime memory.
-Then, via the API service, and using a long-lived token also generated from the cloud interface, you can interact with those secrets.
+Then, via the API service, and using a long-lived token, also generated from the cloud interface, you can interact with those secrets.

 The 1password cli (`op`) can be used to access this API, and there are available SDKs for programmatic access.
-Though, the cli is limited to read functions outlined below.
+The cli is currently limited to the read functions outlined below.
 In order to write new or changed secret info, only direct use of the api is currently supported.
-We will obviously need to create a basic CRUD cli to simplify create, update, delete from within a pipeline.
+We have create a 1Password Secrets Automation [Write utility](https://github.com/ThoughtWorks-DPS/opw) to support storing secrets created from within infrastructure pipelines.

-This repository pipeline manages a test and production instance of the service, running in DPS-1 and tied to the empc-lab-lab and empc-lab vaults in the twdps.1password.com teams vault space, resprectively.
+This repository pipeline manages a test and production instance of the service, running in DPS-1 and tied to the empc-lab-test and empc-lab vaults in the twdps.1password.com teams vault space, resprectively.

 These are live services, available on: